yuzu-emu/yuzu-emu.github.io/site/content/entry/yuzu-progress-report-jun-2022/index.md

 To mitigate this, [toastUnlimited](https://github.com/lat9nq) implemented an extension block for the specific Vulkan driver version AMD reports for 22.5.2 (and its equivalent Linux AMDVLK package), 2.0.226.

 Skip forward a month and the new 22.6.1 driver is released with `VK_KHR_push_descriptor` fixed!
-But, there is a but, the new driver reports the same Vulkan version, 2.0.226, which forces our devs into a dilemma.
+But, and there is a but, the new driver reports the same Vulkan version, 2.0.226, which forces our devs into a dilemma.
 Since the extension block can only work with what the GPU driver reports, the Vulkan driver version in this case, we can either keep the block and ensure compatibility with older broken drivers, or remove the block and force users to update to the current (at the time of writing) 22.6.1 driver.
 {{< gh-hovercard "8518" "We opted to do the latter," >}} as it keeps the codebase cleaner, and there is some evidence that suggests this may fix input lag issues found when using FreeSync displays.